harshgitdeep/DigiClock/README.md

 # Digital Clock Project

-This project implements a digital clock using HTML, CSS, and JavaScript.
+This project implements an aesthetic digital desktop clock using HTML, CSS, and JavaScript.
 It also includes a feature to toggle between light and dark themes.

 ## Table of Contents